 IT portfolio leaders must carefully choose the Agile approach—or combination of approaches—that best fits their unique project environment and organizational culture.
 That said, even within software development, there are scenarios where other methodologies may be more appropriate, especially when dealing with strict deadlines, sensitive data, or large teams.
 When a project has a fixed deadline and clear requirements, Agile's flexibility may not be the best fit, and a more structured approach could offer greater benefits.

-This is why having technology tools that support and integrate multiple methodologies is crucial.
-For example, implementing Planisware proved to be a game-changer for a leading utility company whose IT team had previously relied on multiple standalone solutions and methodologies across a broad, diversified portfolio.
-The absence of integration between these solutions led to significant inefficiencies for project managers–and changed for the better with the implementation of Planisware Enterprise.
-The company is now able to run hybrid portfolios using Agile, SAFe and Waterfall methodologies in one single platform, resulting in improved data quality, decision-making, and efficiency.
+Having technology tools that support and integrate multiple methodologies is crucial.
+For example, implementing an SPM solution proved to be a game-changer for a leading utility company whose IT team had previously relied on multiple standalone solutions and methodologies across a broad, diversified portfolio.

 Selecting the right IT PPM methodologies also lays the groundwork for smoother stakeholder communication, which is essential for maximizing the overall outcomes of IT portfolios.

-Streamline stakeholder communication to maximize IT portfolio outcomes
+2. Streamline stakeholder communication

 The relationship between IT managers and business stakeholders has long been marked by disconnects and misunderstandings.